Public-Domain-Laboratories/Operating_System/Operating_System/System/Directory_Tree_Generator/Generate_Folder_Tree.md

  compare to value from previous iteration and  set current iteration value into variable
  compare if path subfolders are same as previous iteration.

+ If relative_path contains not same amount of subfolder depth as previous relative_path: add symbol └───